fieldtrip/website/reference/ft_plot_vector.md

    'vlim'            = vertical scaling limits within the local axes

- When using a local pseudo-axis, you can plot a label next to the data 'label'           = string, label to be plotted at the upper left corner 'fontcolor'       = string, color specification (default = 'k') 'fontsize'        = number, sets the size of the text (default = 10) 'fontunits'       =
+ When using a local pseudo-axis, you can plot a label next to the data 'label'           = string, label to be plotted in the corner of the box 'labelpos'        = string, position for the label (default = 'upperleft') 'fontcolor'       = string, color specification (default = 'k') 'fontsize'        = number, sets the size of the text (default = 10) 'fontunits'       =